wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 Salesforce began with its "clicks, not code" slogan because, with Salesforce, citizen developers usually didn't have to bother with the internal workings (metadata) when customizing apps.
 And Salesforce has had Activity tracking which tracks every change to user data in the database.

-Changes were introduced by "change sets" against sandboxes which duplicated the production org.
+Changes have been introduced by "change sets" against sandboxes which duplicated the production org.
 This means the development workflow is focused on what's in the org., with org instances nutured as dear pets.
 For example, after Person accounts are enabled, there is no going back.

 However, throughout the software development industry today, there is a movement toward storing <strong>configuration as code</strong>,